 Having a good cybersecurity plan is more important than ever

 There has been a huge rise in cyber fraud.
-And, with more and more data moving online, it’s vital that organisations keep their valuable information safe.
+And, with more and more data moving online, it’s vital that organizations keep their valuable information safe.
 Not least because, for many modern businesses, a failure to do so could have severe consequences on their operations, reputation and bottom line.
 Here, Gary Jones from Cloud Geeni shares his tips for businesses to stay safe online.

 It pays to be proactive